ds-wizard/dpia-template/README.md

 ### 0.3.0

-- some 'cleaning up' and reorganising; but needs the KM to evolve to better reflect the contents chosen out of CNIL, ICO, and LCSB guidance.
+- Some 'cleaning up' and reorganising; but needs the KM to evolve to better reflect the contents chosen out of CNIL, ICO, and LCSB guidance.

 ### 0.2.0